 To help in making your decision easier, we've compiled information all about quartz worktops, hopefully aiding you to find the perfect kitchen worktop.

-It's not all about the superb finish they give your kitchen - as previously mentioned, quartz worktops have tons of benefits and are very often compared to their granite relation, although quartz worktops are is man-made of course, but don't let this fool you, quartz is extremely strong and durable.
+It's not all about the superb finish they give your kitchen - as previously mentioned, quartz worktops have tons of benefits and are very often compared to their granite relation, although quartz worktops are man-made of course, but don't let this fool you, quartz is extremely strong and durable.

 As well as being tough and durable, quartz is also stain resistant, scratch resistant and heat resistant.
 Additionally, as quartz worktops are made with very strong resins and polymers making them none porous meaning germs and bacteria cannot get into the surface.

 The manufacturing of a quartz worktop is a complex process where quartz stones, granites, polymers, resins and mirrored stone are combined to create a solid slab – these slabs are sealed and polished then cut to the perfect size ready to be installed in your home.
-With this sophisticated process, any colour can be achieved meaning that the range or quartz is considerably higher than most stone worktop variables.
+With this sophisticated process, any colour can be achieved meaning that the range of quartz is considerably higher than most stone worktop variables.

 As an added bonus due to the way they are formed, quartz worktops are very tough against bacteria's, mildews and mould making them safe for family and home environments (when kept clean).
 They are also seen as an excellent investment to any home, so once bought, they will only contribute to the value of your home and will never lose value themselves.